JasonTorre/Cybersecurity-MyProject-1/README.md

 You would then need to edit the host files.
  1. ```nano /etc/ansible/hosts```
  2. Uncomment the [webservers] header
- 3. Under the webservers header add the internal IP addresses of the web VM's and add the python scripte to the end.
+ 3. Under the webservers header add the internal IP addresses of the web VM's and add the python script to the end.
 The line should look like ```10.0.0.6 ansible_python_interpreter=/usr/bin/python3```

 Then edit the config files.
  1.  ```nano /etc/ansible/ansible.cfg```